terrapower/armi/doc/user/radial_and_axial_expansion.rst

 * ``assemFlagsToSkipAxialExpansion`` - Assemblies with a flag in this list will not be axially expanded.
 * ``detailedAxialExpansion`` - Allow each assembly to expand independently.
 This will result in a non-uniform mesh.

+By default, ARMI runs radial and axial expansion when objects are created from blueprints.
+That is, when the reactor is created from blueprints at BOL, these calculations are performed.
+But also at BOC if new assemblies are added to the core, then expansion will happen again when the assembly object is created from blueprints.

 Thermal Expansion
 =================
 ARMI treats thermal expansion as a linear phenomena using a standard linear expansion relationship,